kafuji/Sakura_Poselib/README.md

 ## Change Log

+- 2024/07/19: v1.2.1
+  - Sakura Poselib panel was shown on object data tab other than Armature data (eg. Mesh data tab).
+It is now only on Armature data tab.
+- Added 'bl_ext.blender_org.mmd_tools' to check mmd_tools, to work in Blender 4.2.

 - 2024/07/18: v1.2.0
   - Added Animation Mode to support using Poselib with Blender's animation system.
     - To use it, press 'Enable Animation' button in the Book list panel.